Do Yorkies Make Good Therapy Dogs?

 Therapy dogs will visit places from courthouses to classrooms.
 Kids are energetic and can sometimes pull a tail or ear of a dog.

 The energy from the kids must be absorbed by your dog, not reflected.
 Meaning your dog must remain calm with kids popping up and running everywhere.
+Yorkies can have trouble with this, making them not as good with children as some other breeds.

 Your Yorkie Must Have Good Manners